Rapeseed to biodiesel – two production steps that we master

 From the plant to oil

 After the rapeseed is delivered to our plant it is first cleaned and then dried.
 It is then pressed in an oil mill to obtain rapeseed oil.
-Since the addition of a multi-feedstock-unit in 2007 we are capable of also using other raw materials, such as palm oil and used cooking oil.
+Since the addition of a multi-feedstock-unit in 2007 we are capable of also using other raw materials, such as used cooking oil.

 From oil to biodiesel